 Here is a summary of Huddle Capital’s features:

 |Active on forum?||No|

-This will be familiar to anyone who has lent on Ablrate before, as the look is almost identical, although it should be said that the typical size of loan is smaller.
-Loans become available for funding and on most the ‘Instant Returns’ feature is enabled, which ensures that investors earn interest from the time they place their bid, and not on loan draw-down.
+This will be familiar to anyone who has lent on Ablrate before.
+The look is almost identical, although it should be said that the typical size of loan is smaller.
+Loans become available for funding and on most the ‘Instant Returns’ feature is enabled.
+This ensures that investors earn interest from the time they place their bid, and not on loan draw-down.
 There have been cases where loans have not drawn down but investors still earned interest.

 Huddle Capital also inherits one of the benefits of Ablrate in that documentation of loans is strong.
-Whilst not as comprehensive as Ablrates (in my own opinion), this area has gotten far too weak in recent times.
+Whilst not as comprehensive as Ablrates (in my own opinion), this area has become weak industry-wide.
 The glut of funds going through Funding Circle and the change of stance to disallow users the choice of picking loans has meant that loans are pushed out without almost any information at all.
-This isn’t the case here, which is just as well because many of the businesses are small and unheard of.
+This isn’t the case here.
+This is just as well because many of the businesses are small.

 Many (not all) the loans are amortising which is realistic enough for business loans.
 This offers large advantages over interest only loans as a portion of capital is paid back every month, thus reducing your exposure every month.

 The secondary market on Huddle works in exactly the same way as Ablrate.
 Bids and offers can be entered onto the system at appropriate premiums or discounts making it very flexible.

 As with most sites in this field, there is no FSCS protection for funds.
 There is no provision fund here either for loans, which is compensated by much higher rates than other platforms (up to 16%).
 Security on loans varies, ranging from unsecured business loans, to loans secured by motor vehicles.
 I would expect that should there be a problem with a loan, there chance of loss is quite high.

 There are a few things to like about Huddle.
 Some of them are: